K6PIR/ProceduralWorld/README.md

 ## Usage

-Open the folder Mining Battle inside the repository with UNITY to use it.
+Open the folder ProceduralWorld inside the repository with UNITY to use it.
 If you want to play, just build a version with UNITY.